bklingen/iscatter/R/js/README.md

           )
 ```

-JS functions in `shinyjs` are implementated in a way that, when a JS function is called from the server with named arguments, say `js$focus(id = "hot", hovered = 5, last = 42)`, it will call `shinyjs.focus({id : "hot", hovered : 5, last : 42})`.
+JS functions in `shinyjs` are implemented in a way that, when a JS function is called from the server with named arguments, say `js$focus(id = "hot", hovered = 5, last = 42)`, it will call `shinyjs.focus({id : "hot", hovered : 5, last : 42})`.
 As a result, the JavaScript function that we write must have `shinyjs` prefix in its name, e.g.,

 ```js
 shinyjs.focus = function(params) {...};